7 Easy Ways To Naturally Reduce Stress

-Recent times have been tough on lots of us, with significant increases in rates of anxiety and depression reported in the UK since the start of the COVID-19 pandemic - so there's no surprise that people are looking for easy ways to reduce their stress levels naturally.
+Recent times have been tough on lots of us, with significant increases in rates of anxiety and depression reported in the UK since the start of the COVID-19 pandemic - so there's no surprise that people are looking for easy ways to naturally reduce their stress levels.

 Even in more normal circumstances, lots of people experience stress as part of their lives, with a 2018 study showing that 74% of UK adults felt overwhelming stress at some point.

-Stress might sometimes be an unavoidable part of life, but how we deal with it can make a huge difference to our physical and mental health over time, or how much or little the stress affects our daily life.
+Stress might sometimes be an unavoidable part of life, but how we deal with it can make a huge difference to our physical and mental health over time.

-We’ve compiled some of the best and easiest natural ways to reduce your stress levels and potentially find a more effective balance in life.
+We’ve compiled some of the easiest and most effective natural ways to reduce stress levels in your life.

 Exercise To Feel Good

-Exercise can come more naturally to some people than others, but if you’re not currently living a very active lifestyle, the good news is that even moderate exercise can be beneficial when it comes to reducing your stress levels naturally.
+Exercise can come more naturally to some people than others, but if you’re not currently living a very active lifestyle, the good news is that even moderate exercise can be beneficial when it comes to helping reduce stress.

 Just going for a daily walk can make a big difference.
 Finding a form of regular exercise that is sustainable for you is important.
 That could be walking, running, swimming or going to the gym, or it might be something like yoga, dancing or even rock climbing, horse riding or trampolining.